carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   svn co http://llvm.org/svn/llvm-project/llvm/trunk/lib/Fuzzer
   # Alternative: get libFuzzer from a dedicated git mirror:
   # git clone https://chromium.googlesource.com/chromium/llvm-project/llvm/lib/Fuzzer
-  clang++ -c -g -O2 -std=c++11 Fuzzer/*.cpp -IFuzzer
-  ar ruv libFuzzer.a Fuzzer*.o
+  ./Fuzzer/build.sh  # Produces libFuzzer.a

 Then build the fuzzing target function and the library under test using the SanitizerCoverage_ option, which instruments the code so that the fuzzer can retrieve code coverage information (to guide the fuzzing).
-Linking with the libFuzzer code then gives an fuzzer executable.
+Linking with the libFuzzer code then gives a fuzzer executable.

 You should also enable one or more of the *sanitizers*, which help to expose latent bugs by making incorrect behavior generate errors at runtime: